Mercury: Cleaning Up Spills

 Everything used during the cleanup procedure should be managed as mercury contaminated unless you are positive it has not come into contact with mercury.

-• Do not pour or allow mercury to go down a drain.
+Do not pour or allow mercury to go down a drain and avoid washing mercury-contaminated items in a washing machine.

 Do not use a broom or vacuum to clean up mercury!

 The filters in household and even high-efficiency vacuums will not remove mercury vapors.
 Instead, they will put more mercury into the air and contaminate the vacuum.
 If you already have used a vacuum to clean up a spill, carefully double-bag the vacuum, seal, and remove it from the building.
-Then call the Wisconsin Department of Natural Resources for assistance: 800-943-0003.
+Then call the Wisconsin Department of Natural Resources (DNR) for assistance: 800-943-0003.

 Many cleanup supplies are available from hardware stores.
 The following are some common household articles that can be used for an in-home mercury cleanup kit: